ianhattwick/controlVoltage/README.md

 # controlVoltage

-A simple library for generating CV to control modular synthesizers.
+A simple library for generating CV signals to control modular synthesizers.
 This library does not send data directly to a DAC, but instead you are expected to poll the library within your code and choose your DAC output yourself.

 Currently I am using the MCP4728 4-channel DAC, using the library https://github.com/BenoitSchillings/mcp4728.
 But you should be able to use the onboard DAC of an ESP32 etc.
 * Using a 32-bit microcontrollers is highly recommended, as the signal loop will work best at higher sampling rates, 1kHz for example.